guillermooo/sublime-undocs/source/reference/color_schemes.rst

-A common way of selecting a color scheme is by associating it to a type of file using the file-type-specific settings.
+A common way of selecting a color scheme is by associating it to a type of file using file-type-specific settings.
-Select **Preferences → Settings - Syntax Specific** to open the settings file of the currently active syntax and set the ``color_scheme`` setting to some color scheme file.
+Select **Preferences → Settings - Syntax Specific** to open the corresponding settings file and set the ``color_scheme`` setting.

 For more information about settings, see :doc:`settings`.

 Structure of a Color Scheme File